joyc3lin/sqlite_database_operations/README.md

 ## Exploratory Data Analysis Process

 + Cleaned datasets to ensure that no errors would occur during data analysis
   + looked at type of data in columns
+  + determined if any datasets were missing data
+  + deleted rows with missing data
+  + removed duplicate rows and columns
+  + cleaned column names to remove white spaces and special characters
++ Checked distribution of datasets by their respective revenue code
++ Looked at mean, median, mode, range, variance, standard deviation, and IQR of multiple columns from both datasets.
++ added conclusions drawn at the end

+## SQLite database setup process

++ First created a local databse with:
+  > conn = sqlite3.connect('health.db')
+  > c = conn.cursor()